New Zealand Air Training Corps: ATC Golden Jubilee and the new Millennium

 In 1991 the ATC celebrated its Golden Jubilee.
 To celebrate and raise its public profile, cadets from every unit in New Zealand participated in a run that started at either end of the country and converged in Wellington.
 Along the way money was collected and donated to CANTEEN-teenagers with cancer.

 In 2001 the ATC celebrated its Diamond Jubilee with special parades held in each area.
 By this time the ATC comprised 52 Squadrons from Kaitaia to Invercargill and approximately 2500 cadets.

-2002 saw the introduction of Disruptive Pattern Material as an official uniform of the Air Training Corps.

 At the beginning of 2010, there were 103 Cadet Force units In New Zealand, and cadet numbers were approximately 4500 with 360 cadet officers.

 Air Training Corps' 75th Anniversary

-The ATC celebrated its 75th Anniversary in 2016 with numerous exercises and parades held around the country.
+The ATC celebrated its 75th anniversary in 2016 with numerous exercises and parades held around the country.

-Southern area

 Southern area held exercise Southern Falcon at the West Melton Aerodrome, just west of Christchurch.
 More than 100 cadet force personnel attended, from nine units across the country.
 Cadets had the opportunity to fly in an RNZAF C-130H as well as visits to aviation facilities around Christchurch.
 The event ended with a formal dinner at the Air Force Museum.

-Central area

 Central area held exercise Silver Sparrowhawk at RNZAF Base Ohakea.
 The exercise had an attendance of over 150 personnel from nine units all over the lower North Island and functioned as both a celebration and as a friendly competition between central area ATC Squadrons.
 Activities included flights on RNZAF NH-90 helicopters, a Pōwhiri welcoming the ATC on to the RNZAF Tūrangawaewae.
 Cadets also participated in a "Village Green", which included a tug of war, fitness tests, observation exercises, and rogaining.
 No. 10 (Palmerston North) Squadron was awarded the winning trophy for the event.

-Northern area

-Northern area celebrated the anniversary with a combined parade with all seven of the Auckland ATC Squadrons.
+Northern area units celebrated the anniversary with a combined parade with all seven of the Auckland ATC Squadrons.
 This event combined with the 76th anniversary of the Battle of Britain saw more than 320 cadets parade for the Chief of the Air Force, Air Vice Marshall Tony Davies, at the Auckland War Memorial Museum.

 Air Training Corps' 80th Anniversary

-The year 2021 saw the New Zealand Air Training Corps celebrate the 80th year since its formation.

-In Auckland the seven local Squadrons joined with units outside of Auckland and the Auckland Air Force Association to mark both the 80th anniversary of the Air Training Corps and the annual Battle of Britain commemoration service.
+2021 saw the ATC celebrate the 80th year since its formation.
+The seven local squadrons in Auckland joined with units outside of Auckland and the Auckland Air Force Association to mark both the 80th anniversary of the ATC and the annual Battle of Britain commemoration service.